tytydraco/yessleep/out/Dog_days_are_over.md

 “They’re not here… they couldn’t make it.”

 Despite everything, I cried, as if all the anger and tears had finally let go inside of me.
-I had spent all my days defending them saying, “Maybe they will change.”
+I had spent all my days defending them, saying, “Maybe they will change.”
 But I cried instead and screamed out:

 “Fuck them!
 They were never there for me.”
 And I sank my head into the putrid-smelling pillow and the cotton melted my tears into it, lukewarm.